 In 2001, Robert was also dealing with a gambling addiction which he had been battling for several years as a day trader in the tech stock market.
 His life spiraled out of control and he was forced to deal with his past just as he was starting life with his new family.

-Over the next six years, with Michele, the kids, his in-laws, his family back East and a handful of close friends by his side, Robert had to deal with the demons of his past.
+Over the next six years, with Michele, the kids, his in-laws, his family back East, and a handful of close friends by his side, Robert had to deal with the demons of his past.
 “Michele became my rock.
 She is my most ardent defender,” says, Robert.
 “She is the strongest woman I have ever met.”

 In 2006, things had come full circle.
 By then Robert and Michele had opened a successful dog training center and bought a home in Colorado and the kids were doing great in school and excelling in sports.
 But he still dreamed of sled dogs.
 Over the next few years, Robert had paid back all those that were affected by his gambling and they had saved enough money to chase that mushing dream.

 In March of 2010, Robert came up to Alaska to help his friend Hugh at the Iditarod start and his dream began to become a reality.
 By July he and his daughter, Nicole went to Alaska and they bought their new home in Willow.
-He let Nicole, then 12, make the decision to move to Alaska.
+He let Nicole, then 12, decide to move to Alaska.
 She texted her mom who was back in Colorado, “Mom, we are moving to Alaska!”

 By August Robert moved to Alaska while Michele and the kids stayed back in Colorado for a year to finish up work with their dog training clients.
 Robert worked for a kennel in the neighborhood for two winters and learned what he could about Alaskan mushing.